ToruNiina/toml11/README.md

 const auto num  = toml::find<int>(data, "num", /*for err msg*/"example.toml");
 ```

-If the value does not exist, it throws `std::out_of_range` with informative error message.
+If the value does not exist, it throws `std::out_of_range` with an error message.

 ```console
 terminate called after throwing an instance of 'std::out_of_range'